Citation needed: Usage on Wikipedia

+A variant of the tag, [cetacean needed], is used for missing images on Wikipedia's list of cetaceans page.

 Usage outside Wikipedia

 In 2008, Matt Mechtley created stickers with "[citation needed]", encouraging people to stick them on advertisements.

 In 2010, American television hosts Jon Stewart and Stephen Colbert led the Rally to Restore Sanity and/or Fear at the National Mall in Washington, D.C., where some participants held placards with "[citation needed]".

-Randall Munroe has frequently used "[citation needed]" tags for humorous commentary in his writings, including in his 2014 book What If?
+Randall Munroe has frequently used "[citation needed]" tags for humorous commentary in his writings, including in his 2014 book What If?.

+The podcast "Citations Needed" is a Webby nominated media criticism podcast, hosted by journalists Nima Shirazi and Adam Johnson to explore the intersection of media, PR, and power.

+YouTuber Tom Scott and The Technical Difficulties used "[citation needed]" as the title for a Wikipedia-based gameshow that ran from 2014 to 2018.

+Wikipedian Molly White publishes a newsletter covering the cryptocurrency and technology industries called Citation Needed.